ZMichael3012/Math-PyForDataAnalyze/README.md

 # Math-PyForDataAnalyze
-The first course of DS specialisation (MIPT&amp;ШАД)
+The first course of DS specialisation (MIPT&Yandex)